 Congratulations are in order for DDXG members Duke W1ZA and Andrew K4PUF.
 The duo, along with Bob W4DR and Ed NW4V won first place Virginia Section for the 2010 ARRL International DX Contest, in the multi-operator single category.
 The team, which operated from W1ZA’s QTH, also placed 6th for North America (U.S. and Canada).

-Our meetings are normally held on the fourth Saturday of the month at 9 AM.
-Our June meeting was held on June 15th, one week early due to Field Day.
-The next meeting is on Saturday, July 27th.
+Our meetings are held on the fourth Saturday of the month at 9 AM.
+There will be no regular meeting in December.
+The next meeting is on Saturday, January 25th.
 More information about our meetings is here.